 Outdoor Music Series, July to early September (dates vary by community)

 Throughout the summer, you can catch live music performances in various venues across the Sunshine Coast.
 Gibsons plays host to Music in the Landing, an outdoor concerts series that sees musicians take to the stage in Winegarden Park and at the gazebo in the Gibsons Harbour.
 Sechelt’s Summer Music Series is set to take place at the Hackett Park stage in July and August.
-And Powell River hosts a Music in the Park series at Willingdon Beach, with 2025 dates and bands to be announced soon.
+And Powell River hosts a Music in the Park series at Willingdon Beach.

 Tip: Heading out to enjoy some music?
 Grab food to go and make it a picnic in the park as well.